tusharawasthi18/assessment-projects/README.md

 ## On-Demand Processor
 **Description**
 Develop a system that accepts jobs, and process them.
-- A job can have mnultiple tasks in it.
+- A job can have multiple tasks in it.
 - Live status of tasks and job, % completion should be available.
 - Configurable settings for number of parallel execution.
+- API endpoint to submit jobs
+- Basic persistence (JSON or SQLite)
--
+- Graceful shutdown handling